rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 The child resources created by the Cluster Operator always have the following set of labels:

 * `app.kubernetes.io/name` - the value is the `RabbitmqCluster` name associated to the resource.
-* `app.kubernetes.io/component` - the component it belongs to.
-Currently always set to `rabbitmq`.
+* `app.kubernetes.io/component` - the component it belongs to, currently always set to `rabbitmq`.
-* `app.kubernetes.io/part-of` - The name of a higher level application this one is part of.
-Currently always set to `rabbitmq`.
+* `app.kubernetes.io/part-of` - The name of a higher level application this one is part of, currently always set to `rabbitmq`.

 The same set of labels is applied to the Pods created by the StatefulSet.
 In addition to the above, the following two annotations are added to the Pods: